 Volume and directory names can be up to 12 characters long and can contain letters, numbers, periods (.), and hyphens (-).
 Do not use spaces in volume or directory names.
-See "Restrictions in Volume, Directory, and File Names," below, for a complete list of restrictions that apply to volume and directory names.
+See also "Restrictions in Volume, Directory, and File Names," later in this section.